lmarburger/lmarburger.github.com/resume.md

 ### Referrals

 #### [Joshua Miller][josh]
-After meeting at [a Ruby meetup][ruby_group], we've worked a lot together since I started my freelance career.
+After meeting at [a Ruby meetup][ruby_group], we've worked together on many projects together since starting my freelance career.

 #### [Francis Lukesh][fran]
 My direct supervisor at andCulture for about half the time I was employed and a terrific friend.

 #### [Rogie King][rogie]
-We haven't had the pleasure to work together on a project, but I mock his designs and he tells me I can't code my way out of a paper bag.
+We haven't had the opportunity to work together yet, but I mock his designs and he tells me I can't code my way out of a paper bag.

 #### Annette Light
 My mother.
 Who would know my faults better than the person responsible for me